 Around the world Spanish is spoken as a native language by 406 million people, which makes it second only to Mandarin.
 As the official language of 21 countries, Spanish is quickly becoming a key language in the modern business world.
 What this means is that anybody who is able to speak it at fluent business level will not only have a head start with university applications but also considerable advantage when applying for all types of careers later on in life and it will also give you more opportunity for international travel and working abroad.
-Learning Spanish will also give you a major advantage when trying to understand/learn any other Latinbased language, such as French, Portuguese and Italian.
+Learning Spanish will also give you a major advantage when trying to understand/learn any other Latin-based language, such as French, Portuguese and Italian.
 Hispanic literature is regarded as some of the best in the world.
-We will also be studying Spanish-speaking cinema, covering the works of legendary Spanish director, Pedro Almodóvar and international bestselling Mexican author, Laura Esquivel.
 You will get the chance to experience the rich variety of their festivities, customs, art and music original to Hispanic culture!